 For more information:

-Disclaimer: BHRC interventions do not take place of the primary care physician’s recommendations.
-If you have any specific questions about medical matters please consult your physician or other health care provider.
+Disclaimer: BHRC interventions do not replace the primary care physician’s recommendations.
+If you have any specific questions about medical matters, please consult your physician or other health care provider.
 BHRC contact is not a crisis line.
-Patients at risk for harming self or others should contact 911 or an acute psychiatric facility for guidance.
+Patients at risk for harming themselves or others should contact 911 or an acute psychiatric facility for guidance.

 As a significant person in our patient's life, you will likely feel helpless or out of control while other members of the ACH Care Team are busy with your loved one.
 Hopefully, this information will help you find ways to deal with having someone dear to you in a hospital.
 It is difficult when you are not the one actually taking care of your child, but there is something important you can do: first, you can take care of yourself.

 You are just as important to the healing process as the doctors, nurses, medicines, and other health care professionals.
 We know that love and encouragement has a strong effect on healing.
 Because of this, your well being is important to your loved one and to us.
 Following these tips may help you while your loved one is at ACH: